 The key to a successful strategy is finding established brands in your niche that already have a follower base and a decent domain authority (DA).
-Additionally, the website or should be in your same niche or closely related.
+Also, the website or should be in your same niche or closely related.

 Search Terms for Finding Websites

 Google is a powerful tool and it's the best way for finding niched-down websites.
-If you have a website or brand in mind, do a site search for a or submissions instructions page.
+If you have a website or brand in mind, then do a site search for a or submissions instructions page.

 For example: godaddy.com + write for us

-If you don't have a particular website in mind, use a keyword from your niche or a keyword related to what you want to write about.
+If you don't have a particular website in mind, then use a keyword from your niche or a keyword related to what you want to write about.

-Example: WordPress + write for us
+For example: WordPress + write for us

-Example: “digital marketing” + “write for us”
+For example: “digital marketing” + “write for us”